RapidField/solid-instruments/src/RapidField.SolidInstruments.Command/README.md

 ![Command label](Label.Command.300w.png)

-The *RapidField.SolidInstruments.Command* library exposes implementations of the command and mediator patterns.
+This library exposes implementations of the command and mediator patterns.

 Refer to the [documentation website](https://www.solidinstruments.com/api/RapidField.SolidInstruments.Command.html) for more information.